 Presidential candidate Bernie Sanders initiated a debate among people who can afford broadband when he stated in September that “Billionaires should not exist.”
-Economist Michael Strain of the American Enterprise Institute demonstrated the gritty spirit of capitalism when he jumped to their defence, saying “it’s their money—they earned it” (there’s always one).
+Economist Michael Strain of the American Enterprise Institute demonstrated the gritty spirit of capitalism when he jumped to their defense, saying, “It’s their money—they earned it” (there’s always one).
 But “earned” is a very strong word.
 I am reminded of the Ricky Gervais joke:

 Hard-working though Phil Knight might be, he obviously does not work such orders of magnitude harder—or more resourcefully—than a Chinese sweatshop worker.
 There is something disproportionate about the way the global economy rewards its elite.

-All of this happened in William Blake’s “green and pleasant land”, despite rising GDP; all this despite recouping £110 billion from the taxpayers’ bailout of the fractional reserve banking system, following the crisis of 2007-2009 in which supposed entrepreneurs ran out of other people’s money.
+All of this happened in William Blake’s “green and pleasant land,” despite rising GDP; all this despite recouping £110 billion from the taxpayers’ bailout of the fractional reserve banking system following the crisis of 2007-2009 in which supposed entrepreneurs ran out of other people’s money.
 So we’ve borrowed more, recouped more, and spent less on the essentials—how many of us feel richer?
-Is capitalism really working?
 Where does the money go?

 It goes up.
 Economist Gabriel Zucman finds that $8.7 trillion USD—some 11.5%—of the world’s financial wealth now competitively rots in the offshore accounts of the frivolously rich, while 11% of humans cannot afford clean drinking water.
 Eight men now own as much wealth as the poorer half of the world.
 Are these exhausted hard-earners any better off for being better off?
 Polls find that the loaded are the most likely of any income group to agree that “seeing other people with money” makes them feel poor.